GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Grulth**, $4,400
 Unique
 Neg.
-A ring which always seems to carry some flith to it of unknown origin.
+A ring which always seems to carry some filth to it of unknown origin.
 It functions identically to a wand, requiring a [Will] of 13+ to operate and firing a toxic ray of energy.
 When used this way, it actually bestows 2 points of spell sickness on an odd attack roll.
 Additionally, if name is known, *the wearer may cast the spell Sludgery as though they knew it*.

 **Helm of Silence**, $6,800